jeygith/cleanuperr/variables.md

 > The category name must match the category that was set in the *arr.
 > For qBittorrent, the category name is the name of the download category.
 > For Deluge, the category name is the name of the label.
-> For Transmission, the category name is the name of the download location.
+> For Transmission, the category name is the last directory from the save location.

 **`DOWNLOADCLEANER__CATEGORIES__0__MAX_RATIO`**
 - Maximum ratio to reach before removing a download.